 - Give students a printed or digital copy of the Research Assistant Notebook for that investigation.
 Links to these can be found on the Teacher Support page in your account.

 Our NHMU educators facilitate Research Quest investigations, providing modeling and support for students as you normally would in the classroom.
-Students can ask questions and every class is followed by a Study Hall where they can get help with their work.
-After Study Hall, a special, expert guest answers students’ questions.
+Students can ask questions and, after class, a special, expert guest answers students’ questions.

 Review the schedule of Live Sessions and let your students know when to tune in.
 You can download the Research Assistant Notebook and send it to them yourself, or you can have them download and print it themselves using the provided link.